New research undertaken by AAPNZ members

 Eth Lloyd M.Ed.
 AAPNZ Life, Fellow, Cert.
 (Enderby Associates Ltd)

 For some of these administrative professionals completing their qualification in the workplace with Eth Lloyd also required a way to fill a ‘knowledge gap’ identified during the workplace assessment process.
-Waiariki Institute of Technology supported the Tutor of their On-line L5 DBA programme, AAPNZ member Vivienne Kermode, to provide single course one-off enrolments for these DBA candidates to fill that knowledge gap through formal new on-line learning.
+Waiariki Institute of Technology supported the Tutor of their on-line DBA L5 programme, AAPNZ member Vivienne Kermode, to provide single course one-off enrollments for these DBA candidates to fill that knowledge gap through formal new on-line learning.

 This approach was so successful that Vivienne and Eth approached Ako Aotearoa with a proposal for funding to assist them in researching their approach.
 This research project allowed Vivienne and Eth to provide credible results from that research so other Polytechnics/Institutes of Technology could see how it worked and could perhaps consider the same type of approach.
 Eth and Vivienne also presented these results at the Polytechnics National Business Administration Forum in Napier in April.

 AAPNZ members again participated in this research by responding to the on-line survey, providing a context for Vivienne and Eth’s research and data included in the research report.

 If you wish to complete a DBA L5 in the workplace, recognising the skills you already hold but think that you have a gap in your knowledge, or would like to gain a new higher level skill then this integrated approach might be the best way to achieve that goal.
 This report might therefore be of interest to you.